RobertZenz/jMathPaper/src/org/bonsaimind/jmathpaper/core/resources/help/basics/booleans.markdown

     &&           and                                  and
     ||           or                                   or

-These aliases should be treated as reserved words, but are only replace when surrounded by spaces, example:
+These aliases should be treated as reserved words, but are only replaced when surrounded by spaces, example:

     aliases                  aliases= true and false = false